-Let’s talk about project management software for enterprise, costs, selection criteria, tools, and why it can save expenses for an organization.
+Let’s talk about enterprise project management software costs, selection criteria, tools, and why it can save expenses for an organization.

 I’m assuming you are here because you are a project manager or head of a PMO looking to understand what project management for the enterprise means and what software to use for enterprise project management.
 There’s a lot to discuss, so let’s start by defining what enterprise project management is.